A boilerplate to create Universal React Application.

 npm run test:client

-npm run test:server
+and npm run test:server

 npm run test:open:server